9Bakabaka/StarLightTeaHouseBot/README.md

 All chats are single-turn with no context saved.
 Also use "/llm" to get usages.

+### About captcha (experimental)
+Use LLM to generate captcha questions and verify answers.
+Please understand that LLM can make mistakes.
+This module have not been used in group yet.
+But you can try it with "/captcha" command.

 ### About image search
 Not finished yet.